 Another option is to allow another person to "take over" your auto loan.
 In a typical auto loan assumption, the seller asks for a specific amount to enable the buyer to assume the loan; for example, the buyer pays you $3,000 and takes over the loan.

 But that is not an option with all lenders, but many do offer loan assumptions.
-The buyer will need to be approved for the remaining payoff on your loan to make this type of arrangement work.
+The buyer will need to be approved for the remaining payoff on your loan to make this type of arrangement work or take out a personal loan to cover the sales price.

 From the buyer's standpoint, an auto assumption works much like a new auto loan.
 The lender will pull the potential buyer credit report and get their credit score.
 The buyer will need to go through the application process as usual.
 That means providing information on income for the lender to judge the buyer's ability to pay the loan.
 The lender will draw up a loan agreement, and ownership of the car will be transferred to the buyer.